OnTESOL’s Thailand Guide: English Teaching Jobs, Regions, and TESOL Certification

-Teaching English in Thailand is perfect for those who like nature and adventure.
-Thailand has some of the most beautiful beaches in the world, which you will have plenty of time to visit over and over again since the average TESOL job is only 29 hours per week.
+Thailand is perfect for those who like nature and adventure because it has some of the most beautiful beaches in the world, which you will have plenty of time to visit over and over again since the average TESOL job in Thailand is only 29 hours per week.
 Teach English in the city or in a friendly Thai village!
-Apply for TESOL jobs in private or public schools.
-No teaching experience is required.
-Get your TESOL certification online with OnTESOL.
-Your dream job is waiting for you!
+You can choose to teach in private or public schools.

 As the capital, Bangkok is where you will find the most TESOL jobs.
 There are many language institutes operated by Thai and international chains.
 There are also many jobs in family-owned schools and in the public school system.
 Teaching experience is not required, but experienced teachers can teach business English lessons and earn a much higher income.